rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

    cd $HOME/aws-cloud-and-xilinx-workshop/cloud/script
    ```

 2. In this step, you will run a script that creates an S3 bucket in your account and adds artifacts that are used throughout the labs.
+You will need to append this command with a unique prefix of your definition which we will use through other aspects of the workshop.

    ```bash
    ./deploy-s3-objects.sh <prefix>